Janowoj/books/README.md

 Standalone API client:

-1. Program used to make requests to an API server, specifically fir development and testing purposes.
+1. Program used to make requests to an API server, specifically for development and testing purposes.
 2. There are many free API clients
 3. I am going to use one built into VS Code